sisyphosloughs/photo-sidecar-cleaner/README.md

 2. Make the script executable: `chmod +x photo-sidecar-cleaner.sh`.

 > [!TIP]
 > The script creates temporary files.
-Therefore, install the script in its own directory, to keep your folder clean.
+Therefore, install the script in its own folder, to keep your folder clean.

 ## Usage